Základné a nadstavbové vzdelávacie programy pre tím.

 But who is going to be once a sprint is started?
 We do not know that at all as we want to have shared knowledge in the team.

-Most of the team will estimate numbers which are pretty close.
+Most of the team will estimate numbers that are pretty close.
 Few guys will estimate extreme values, either too small or too big.
-Statistics, however, tell us that truth is in the middle.
+Statistics, however, tell us that the truth is in the middle.
 Gaussians is simply Gaussians.

 The beauty is not hidden in the result.
 The beauty is in the discussion about different opinions.
 A lot of assumptions are discovered during such team estimation.

-The team inclines to the understanding of the scope and final estimation together.
+The team is inclined to understand the scope and final estimation together.

-We do not have time to provide the precise estimation in the time unit.
+We do not have time to provide a precise estimation of the time unit.
 It is too costly in case of later scope changes.
 We need to be fast with it, therefore we need to find something else.

-Let’s look at buildings of Dubai city.
+Let’s look at the buildings of Dubai city.
 We want to compare the height of the buildings relatively.
-Our reference building we want to use for comparison will be the building marked with number 1.
+The reference building we want to use for comparison will be the building marked with the number 1.

-How many times is the building A higher comparing to Building 1 in your opinion?
+How many times is Building A higher compared to Building 1 in your opinion?
 Well, most of the answers in our training are 1, they are equal.

 What about the building B?
 The answers are typically different – 0.5, 0.7, 0.4 times.
-Our opinions are different because the scale is too wide, too much detailed.
+Our opinions are different because the scale is too wide and too detailed.
 Therefore let’s fix that with the following Planning Poker scale (defined by Mike Cohn from Mountain Goat Software).

 What about now?
 The most answers are now the same – ½.
 Now let’s compare other buildings to three already estimated buildings.